Is it possible for a substance to be both a poison and an elixir?

 Few substances are as dangerous as alcohol in terms of the withdrawal symptoms that come after drinking alcohol stops.
 In fact, the worst of those withdrawal symptoms is a condition known as delirium tremens (DTs), a serious effect that can last three days.
 Users can experience dangerous psychological and physical symptoms, which include:

-A professional treatment program will not only allow for a medically supervised acute treatment process, where the alcohol is flushed from your body, but it will also allow for medications to be administered to treat those withdrawal symptoms, particularly those that psychological in nature.
+A professional treatment program will not only allow for a medically supervised acute treatment process, where the alcohol is flushed from your body, but it will also allow for medications to be administered to treat those withdrawal symptoms, particularly those that are psychological in nature.

 In cases of co-occurring addiction and mental health disorders, a professional recovery program can offer dual diagnosis, which features evidence-based methods proven to treat simultaneous mental health and substance use disorders.